Robson Professor of Political Science

 Chapters in Edited Volumes:

 2014.
-Improving Process Tracing: The Case of Multi-Method Research.
+Improving Process Tracing: The Case of Multi-Method Research (pre-proof version).
 In Andrew Bennett and Jeffrey Checkel, eds., Process Tracing in the Social Sciences: From Metaphor to Analytic Tool.
-Cambridge University Press, forthcoming.
+Cambridge University Press.

 2012.
 Natural and Field Experiments in the Study of Latin American Politics.
 In Peter Kingstone and Deborah Yashar, eds., Routledge Handbook of Latin American Politics.
 Routledge (Taylor & Francis).